marcusmc/mootools-more/Docs/Interface/HtmlTable.Select.md

 * selectable - (*boolean*) if *true* the rows will be selectable.
 Defaults to *false*.
 * allowMultiSelect - (*boolean*) if *true* (the default) the user can select more than one row at a time.
 * shiftForMultiSelect - (*boolean*) enables support for holding shift to multi-select files (defaults to *false*).
 If *false* (and `allowMultiSelect` is *true*), clicking any row selects it.
+* noSelectForHiddenRows - (*boolean*) if *true*, the default, the selection logic ignores hidden rows, as if they were not in the DOM.

 ### Events